wp-plugins/content-views-query-and-display-post-page/README.txt

 **in Step 2, you can:**

 * Select a layout to show queried posts, pages: Grid, Collapsible List, Scrollable List.
-More awesome layouts are available in [Content Views PRO](http://wordpressquery.com "Get Content Views Pro plugin") version!
+More awesome layouts are available in **[Content Views PRO](http://wordpressquery.com "Content Views Pro plugin")**
 * Choose a layout format of each item (item is the output of a post, page at frontend): 1 column, 2 columns
 * Select fields to show (thumbnail, title, content, meta fields)
 * Select size of thumbnail